msotoodeh/curve25519/README.md

   You also have the option of using Mingw and GNU assembler on windows.
 - For Linux platforms, Debian and Ubuntu have been tested so far.
 For X86_64 assembly run: 'make clean asm' from project root.
+- For building test code for OpenSSL comparison use 'make openssl'.
+You need OpenSSL version 1.1.0+ for curve 25519 support.

 A custom tool creates a random blinder on every new build.
 This blinder is static and will be part of the library.
 This blinder is only used for blinding the point